bri3d/Simos18_SBOOT/README.md

 The exploit process has been proven out, but not yet automated.
 So far, the process works like this:

+Clone this repository and https://github.com/bri3d/TC1791_CAN_BSL into sibling directories.

+Install OpenMP (Optional, if installed and compiled twister will be multicore) and GNU MP (gmp, Required) as well as their development headers.

+Compile `twister.c` using something like `gcc twister.c -o twister -O3 -march=native -mtune=native -mcpu=native -Xpreprocessor -fopenmp -lgomp` .

 Set up ECU for Bootstrap Loader using https://github.com/bri3d/TC1791_CAN_BSL as a guide.
 Unfortunately, you will need to open the ECU and probe or solder to several very small vias.
 This is necessary to allow the use of the CPU RST pin, as well as the upload of a low-level Tricore Bootstrap Loader to read the CRC data out of RAM and access Flash once passwords are recovered.

+Correctly configure SocketCAN and CAN-ISOTP for your Raspberry Pi hardware and kernel.

+Connect all pins and CAN hardware.

 Use "bootloader.py" from that same repository to perform the following steps:

 ```
+~/TC1791_CAN_BSL $ python3 bootloader.py
+Welcome to Tricore BSL.
+Type help or ? to list commands, you are likely looking for upload to start.

 (BSL) upload
 (...)
 Device jumping into BSL...
 Draining receive queue...
 ```

 The SBOOT entry process is much more reliable when starting from the Bootstrap Loader rather than running ASW.
 I believe this is due to CAN buffering in Linux getting in the way of the entry messages.

 Next: